xCloud Backup

 - Monthly subscription fee: Fixed monthly cost based on the selected plan.
 Unused quotas from previous months are not carried over.
 The price includes

-- A fixed quota for included storage (between 2 and 50 TB depending on package size)
+- A fixed quota for included storage (between 2 and 50 TB depending on package size – Safe S to Safe XL)

 - A fixed quota for outgoing traffic equal to the included storage (needed for rollbacks and integrity checks)